truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 {{< /hint >}}

 ### Installing on Physical Hardware
-TrueNAS SCALE is very flexible and can run on any x86_64 compatible (Intel or AMD) processor.
+TrueNAS is very flexible and can run on any x86_64 compatible (Intel or AMD) processor.
-SCALE requires at least 8GB of RAM (more is better) and a 20GB Boot Device.
+TrueNAS requires at least 8GB of RAM (more is better) and a 20GB Boot Device.

 #### Preparing the Install File
-Physical hardware requires burning the TrueNAS SCALE installer to a device, typically a CD or removable USB device.
+Physical hardware requires burning the TrueNAS installer to a device, typically a CD or removable USB device.
-This device is temporarily attached to the system to install TrueNAS SCALE to the system permanent boot device.
+This device is temporarily attached to the system to install TrueNAS to the system permanent boot device.

 {{< expand "Writing the TrueNAS installer to a USB stick on Linux" "v" >}}
 To write the TrueNAS installer to a USB stick on Linux, plug the USB stick into the system and open a terminal.